ElectronVector/fake_function_framework/README.md

 ## Installing the plug-in

-This fff plugin is included with Ceedling, but first it needs to enabled in your project.yml file.
+This fff plugin should already be included with your Ceedling installation, but to use it on a project you first need to enable it in your project.yml file.

 ### Enable the plug-in